vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 With a terminal navigated to the top level of your NOS3 repository:
 * `make clean`
-  * Note we clean here just in case previous files exist from other scenarios now that we have changed the configuration
+  * Note that we clean here just in case previous files exist from other scenarios now that we have changed the configuration.
 * `make`
 * `make launch`
-* Let's dive into the sc_1 - NOS3 Flight Software window and break down what all is happening
+* Let's dive into the sc_1 - NOS3 Flight Software window and break down what all is happening:

 ![Scenario cFS - Boot 0](./_static/scenario_cfs/scenario_cfs_boot0.png)

-* In the above we see a standard splash screen honoring the Simulation To Flight - 1 mission which started NOS3
+* In the above we see a standard splash screen honoring the Simulation To Flight - 1 mission which started NOS3.
+Then:
-* PSP then initializes tasks and memory
+  * PSP initializes tasks and memory
-* The various pieces of cFE then start executing
+  * The various pieces of cFE start executing
-* ES determines it boot up state, power on reset in this case
+  * ES determines its boot-up state (power on reset in this case)
   * Versions are printed and logged for records on the spacecraft

 ![Scenario cFS - Boot 1](./_static/scenario_cfs/scenario_cfs_boot1.png)

-* Additional version info is printed for each "Module" loaded
+* Additional version info is printed for each "Module" loaded, and then:
-* The various shared objects from the cFS startup script are then loaded
+  * The various shared objects from the cFS startup script are loaded
-* Each is then loaded down the list and the specified initialization function provided in the startup script is executed
+  * Each is loaded down the list and the specified initialization function provided in the startup script is executed
   * They each typically print a success message upon completion

 ![Scenario cFS - Boot 2](./_static/scenario_cfs/scenario_cfs_boot2.png)

-* Once all applications have initialized we enter the OPERATIONAL state
+* Once all applications have initialized we enter the OPERATIONAL state.
-* Depending on the boot type a Relative Time Sequence (RTS) executes
+* Depending on the boot type a Relative Time Sequence (RTS) executes:
   * RTS1 - Power On Reset (POR)
   * RTS2 - Processor Reset
-* In NOS3 we always do a hard POR each time we start up
+* In NOS3 we always do a hard POR each time we start up.

 ---
 ### Core Services

 * Command Ingest (CI) and Telemetry Output (TO)
-  * These applications handle the essential functions of receiving commands and outputting telemetry
+  * These applications handle the essential functions of receiving commands and outputting telemetry.
-  * The NASA JSC CI and TO applications used in NOS3 leverage a modular architecture where the desired module can be set for each
+  * The NASA JSC CI and TO applications used in NOS3 leverage a modular architecture where the desired module can be set for each.
-  * The modules can handle different interfaces or frame types for use
+  * The modules can handle different interfaces or frame types for use.
-    * Any frames received by CI must be broken down into the desired CCSDS Space Packets to be published on the software bus
+    * Any frames received by CI must be broken down into the desired CCSDS Space Packets to be published on the software bus.
-    * TO collects published software bus messages then can package multiple together into a large frame (CCSDS TM for example)
+    * TO collects published software bus messages, and can then package multiple collected messages together into a large frame (CCSDS TM for example).
 * Scheduler (SCH)
-  * SCH is responsible for triggering periodic activities like telemetry collection or process wake ups
+  * SCH is responsible for triggering periodic activities like telemetry collection or process wake ups.
-  * By default SCH runs at 100Hz, where each slot in the provided table executes repeatably in it's slot
+  * By default SCH runs at 100Hz, where each slot in the provided table executes repeatably in its slot.
-  * The SCH table lets you set a delay and offset for a specific packet as well
+  * The SCH table lets you set a delay and offset for a specific packet as well.

 ![Scenario cFS - CI TO SCH](./_static/scenario_cfs/scenario_cfs_ci_to_sch.png)